Azure/azure-sdk-for-java/README.md

 For tutorials, samples, quick starts and other documentation, visit [Azure for Java Developers](https://docs.microsoft.com/java/azure/).

 ### Prerequisites
-Java 8 or later is required to use the July 2019 client preview libraries, otherwise Java 7 or later is required.
+Java 8 or later is required to use the September 2019 client preview libraries, otherwise Java 7 or later is required.

 ## Packages available
 Each service might have a number of libraries available from each of the following categories: